brandontlocke/neatline-msudh-workshop/readme.md

 ### Using the Timeline function

 #### Activate SIMILE Timeline
-The timeline that appears at the bottom of the Neatline Viewer must be activated in the Omeka Plugins page (it is called 'Neatline Widget ~ SIMILE Timeline).
+*The timeline that appears at the bottom of the Neatline Viewer must be activated in the Omeka Plugins page (it is called 'Neatline Widget ~ SIMILE Timeline), and it should be added to the exhibit settings when the exhibit was created.*

 #### Add record to the Timeline
 To place a record on the timeline, go to the 'Style' tab for the record and add SIMILE Timeline to the Widgets field.
 The record's placement is dependent upon the record's 'Start Date' and 'End Date'.